Cincinnati Metro will soon break ground on a new transit center in Walnut Hills, joining transit centers in Westwood, Oakley and Northside.

 "We have many more east-west connections, which we call a multi-nodal transportation," Aiello told a City Council committee Tuesday.
 "Which means you can hit one of those crosstowns, transfer and have a shorter trip to your destination."

-The Walnut Hills transit center is planned for the intersection of Gilbert and William Howard Taft, on what’s currently a vacant lot.
+The Walnut Hills transit center is planned for the north side of William Howard Taft between Gilbert and Kemper; part of the site is currently a vacant lot, while another section has been used as a community garden.

 Initial design plans include several park-and-ride parking spots, an art screening wall, a public plaza and a security station.